zouantchaw/ruby-instance-variables-lab-onl01-seng-ft-032320/README.md

 lassie.name #=> "Lassie"
 ```

-Our new dog instance should be assigned a name and know its name.
+Our new dog instance should now be assigned a name and know its name.

 In your `dog.rb` file add the above code.
-This should create a new dog instance, give it a name (Lassie) and try to access- or read- its name.
+This should create a new dog instance, set its name (Lassie), and try to access- or read- its name.

 Run `learn` again.
 You should see an error message, with the following snippet inside it: